twilio/authy-openvpn/README.md

 #### After run the post-install script your server.conf should have the following lines:

     # This line was added by the authy-openvpn installer
     plugin /usr/lib/authy/authy-openvpn.so https://api.authy.com/protected/json [YOUR_API_KEY] pam

+Make sure your pam openvpn plugin is loaded after the authy openvpn plugin.
+Plugins are loaded in the order they appear in the config file, the result should look like:

     # This line was added by the authy-openvpn installer
+    plugin /usr/lib/authy/authy-openvpn.so https://api.authy.com/protected/json [YOUR_API_KEY] pam

-  plugin /usr/lib/authy/pam.so "login login USERNAME password PASSWORD"
+    plugin /usr/lib/openvpn/openvpn-auth-pam.so "login login USERNAME password PASSWORD"

 Also your users will need to separate the password from the token during login